-The HUD Secretary's Opportunity & Empowerment Award is given in partnership with the U.S. Department of Housing and Urban Development.
-A single award will be made for a community or plan, program, or project that, as a direct result of the effort, demonstrates improved quality of life for low-and moderate-income residents.
+The HUD Secretary's Opportunity & Empowerment Award is given in partnership with the American Planning Association.
+A single award will be made for a community or plan, program, or project that, as a direct result of the effort, demonstrates improved quality of life for low- and moderate-income residents.
 Emphasis is placed on how creative housing, economic development, and private investments have been used in or with a comprehensive community development plan to build social equity and empower individuals and families who reside in that community.